This is the best vegan sour cream I’ve ever had. For real.

 That’s an important step.
 Haha.
 I’ve learned my lesson the hard way.
 Oops.

-After about 6 hours, taste the progress.
+After about 10 hours or so, taste the progress.

 Take the jar out of the oven.